Biomaterials in space - ESA Astrium, Inspire

 Algal Cultures

 Algal cultures are nearly all marine phytoplankton (diatoms, green algae and calcareous algae).
-The cells are cultured in temperature controlled room at 15 ° C and 250-400 PPF PAR.
-The culture media are f / 2, h / 2 and f / 25th.
+The cells are cultured in temperature controlled chambers at various temperatures, ranging from 12 ° C to 25 °C, at photosynthetic photon flux densites from 250-1600, and using culture media of either f/2, h/2 or Aurin (a urine product).